OJarrisonn/xxh-shell-nushell/README.md

 ```

 ## Plugins

-In theory these can exist, but I haven't figured out a smooth way to make them work with elvish yet.
-Possible a wrapper script that loads multiple scripts in sequence, who knows.
-Some day :)
+WIP

 ## Thanks

 The [the xxh shell example](https://github.com/xxh/xxh-shell-example) for showing me where to start.

-The [elvish shell](https://github.com/krageon/xxh-shell-elvish) which I shamelessly ripped to make this
+The [elvish shell](https://github.com/krageon/xxh-shell-elvish) which [agnosticlines](https://github.com/agnosticlines) shamelessly ripped to make this (his own words)

+To [agnosticlines](https://github.com/agnosticlines/xxh-shell-nushell) which i forked this repo from